 Should I apply for a Short-Term Study Visa?

 If you are coming to the UK to study a course for less than 6 months and do not intend to extend your study in the UK, you should apply for a Short-Term Study Visa.
 This includes if you are coming on a short study abroad placement, studying here for just one semester, or doing re-sits of a final year module.
-If you are applying to study a Pre-Sessional English course, you should apply for a Tier 4 Visa.
+If you are applying to study a Pre-Sessional English course, you should apply for a Student Visa.

 The Short-Term Study Visa cannot be extended and you cannot switch to another visa category from this visa.
 You must leave the UK when this visa expires.